korbinian90/QuantitativeSusceptibilityMappingTGV.jl/README.md

 This implementation doesn't support data with an oblique angle acquisition yet.
 For rotated data, it is recommended to use the [QSMxT pipeline](https://qsmxt.github.io/QSMxT/) for susceptibility mapping, which applies TGV internally

-## Self contained example to test if everything works
+## Self contained example to test if package works

 ```julia
 using QuantitativeSusceptibilityMappingTGV